 When a family member or friend is in the hospital, it can often cheer her up to see that you are willing to take time out of your day to stop by for a visit.
 Before you go, brush up on the rules of etiquette in a place where there are sick and injured people.

 - Know the hospital rules.
 Most hospitals have their visitation rules posted in or near the main lobby.
 Before you visit your friend or family member, read them.

 - Don't go if you are sick.
-If you have a fever, cough, or any other sign of sickness stay home.
+Stay home if you have a fever, cough, or any other sign of sickness.
 You don't need to spread your germs in a hospital where people's immune systems are weak.

 - Be clean.
 Wash your hands before and after you visit your friend or family member.
 You don't want to take germs into or out of the hospital.